vicenteg/mapr-pcapstream/README.md

 You can do this first.

 Use the `submit.sh` script like so.
+Use any account that is allowed to submit YARN jobs.

-    ./submit.sh /user/vgonzalez/pcap/in/`date +%Y/%m/%d` /user/vgonzalez/pcap/out
+    sudo -u mapr ./submit.sh

 The script defaults to using a YARN cluster.
 If you want to run locally, edit the script and change `SPARK_MASTER` to something like `local[2]`.
 You can also use a spark-standalone cluster by supplying the spark master URL.